Graph visualization: fixing data hairballs

 This Protein Homology Graph, by Edward Marcotte and Alex Adai, from New York’s Museum of Modern Art (MOMA) 2008 exhibit

-So you evaluate a technology like our powerful graph visualization SDKs, load your data, and wait with bated breath for the results.
+So you evaluate a technology like our graph visualization SDKs, load your data, and wait with bated breath for the results.

 And when the chart loads, there’s a strong chance you’ll see one of three usual suspects: